apache/incubator-ponymail-site/source/markdown/docs/INSTALLING.md

     foolist-private: "|/usr/bin/python3 /path/to/tools/archiver.py --private"
     foolist-public: "|/usr/bin/python3 /path/to/tools/archiver.py"
 ```
+Note that private lists are subject to authorisation which you should set up as noted above

 ## Importing old data into Pony Mail
 See [this guide](importing.html) for details on how to import old archives into Pony Mail.